Top 10 Most Expensive Diamonds Ever Sold at an Auction as of 2020

-Since time immemorial, the diamond has continued to be one of the most sought-after mining products in the world of gemstones.
+Since time immemorial, the diamond has continued to be one of the most sought-after mining products in the world of gemstones, and achieved out of this work prices when fixed on most expensive diamond rings, and on the most expensive jewellery sold on auction.
 Its rarity, beauty and even its rich ancient history has seen old price records shattered and new records set in all big auctions around the world.
 A brief look at history shows that diamonds were a preserve of the high and mighty even before modern civilisation.
 For instance, the Chinese believed diamonds could ward off evil, and consequently, the kings, royals and wealthy individuals of those days wore them for protection.
 Ancient Greeks wore diamonds to denote devotion to Zeus – the Greek god of the sky and thunder – who created them to be sacred.

 Fast forward to the present world and diamonds are still one of the most valuable stones in the world.
 Owning one is considered to be the ultimate mark of wealth.
 The stone reigns supreme in all momentous, once-in-lifetime occasions celebrated around the world.
 A diamond ring or present is used to signify one’s undying enduring love in weddings, birthdays or engagements, and the biggest pawn shops know how good an investment it is since they command very high prices and are always appreciated.

 To help us understand how expensive they can be, consider the Koh-i-Noor diamond, which means “Mountain of the light” in Persia.
 The British Crown owns it, and its exact worth remains unknown because it is “too expensive to have a price tag.”
 It is, however, estimated to be worth way over a billion Euros.

 Since Koh-i-Noor is astronomically priced, we’ll exclude it from our list and focus on the 10 most expensive diamonds ever sold at auction.